The legal details

 Staff delivering NHS services can expect to work for an employer of choice.
 That is, an employer who provides a high quality working environment for their staff, an employer people choose to work for and stay with.

 One way of ensuring a high quality workplace is by having good HR policies and practices.
 These may include policies and practices developed by your employer in partnership with local trade union representatives, where they are recognised, which have an effect on your employment.
 Although developed locally, they may be based on national initiatives and guidance such as those provided by the Advisory, Conciliation and Arbitration Service (ACAS).
-Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, raising concerns and whistleblowing and recruitment and promotion.
+Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, speaking up/raising concerns and whistleblowing and recruitment and promotion.

 The good practice guidance contained within these key national resources is accessible to both NHS and non-NHS employers to help develop local policies and practices in partnership with staff and trade union representatives.